Entangled photon pair excitation and time-frequency-filtered multidimensional photon correlation spectroscopy as a probe for dissipative exciton kinetics: Two-exciton population distribution

+Here, we outline the derivation of the signal presented in Section~\ref{subsec:entexcite}.
 The observable is defined using the projection operator onto the desired two-exciton state, averaged over the time-dependent density operator.
-Assuming the perturbative regime of exciton-driving field interaction to hold, the density operator can be expanded to the fourth-order in incoming field-exciton interaction Hamiltonian to obtain \begin{widetext}
+Assuming that the perturbative regime of exciton-driving field interaction holds, the density operator can be expanded to fourth-order in incoming field-exciton interaction Hamiltonian to obtain \begin{widetext}

-\end{widetext} In the expression using superoperator notation \cite{mukamel2003superoperator, dorfman2014multidimensional}, the variables $\tau_j$ denoted the exciton-photon interaction times in the first line.
-It is converted into time-delays $t_j=\tau_{ij}= \tau_i-\tau_j$ in the subsequent line.
-The field expression correlate the exciton evolution via the time integrals.
-Expanding the exciton correlation function in the basis of one and two-exciton states, and carrying out the implicit averaging over the phonons lead to an computable expression of the signal which contains the exciton Green's functions (defined in Eq.~\ref{eqn:cohtransGF}).
-We further recast the expression in the frequency domain to obtain \begin{widetext} \end{widetext} In expression above is significantly more detailed.
-Here five types of phonon-averaged exciton Green's functions, representing one, and two-exciton inter-manifold coherence, one and two-exciton transport and one-exciton intra-manifold coherence appear.
-They also bear accumulated frequencies of the driving field in their arguments.
+\end{widetext} In the expression, the variables $\tau_j$ and $t_j=\tau_{ij}= \tau_i-\tau_j$ denote the exciton-photon interaction times and time-delays, respectively.
+The four-point correlation function of the driving field correlate the four-point correlation function of the exciton operators via the time integrals.
+Expanding the exciton correlation function in the basis of one and two-exciton states, carrying out the averaging over the phonons and inserting the frequency domain variables lead to the expression of the signal. \begin{widetext} \end{widetext} The expression contains three types of exciton Green's functions that describes inter-manifold coherence, intra-manifold coherence and transport.
 The first term represents the two-exciton coherence-mediated pathways, the second and fourth terms represents one-exciton transport-mediated pathways and the third and fifth terms represents the one-exciton coherence-mediated pathways.
-A more explicit form of the expression can be obtained if we plug in the expressions of the exciton Green's functions.
-It gives \begin{widetext} \end{widetext} A compact version of this expression, using the abbreviation $I(\omega_j; z_{ab}^{}) = (\omega_j+z_{ab}^{})^{-1}$ is presented in Eqn.~\ref{eqn:pop1compact}.
-Proceeding via tedious yet straightforward frequency integrations yields the expression below \begin{widetext} \end{widetext} which is amenable to numerical simulation.
+We also note that the Green's functions contains frequencies of the driving field in their arguments.
+The expression can be simplified by plugging in the expressions of the exciton Green's functions.
+It yields \begin{widetext} \end{widetext} A compact version of this expression, using the abbreviation $I(\omega_j; z_{ab}^{}) = (\omega_j+z_{ab}^{})^{-1}$ is presented in Eq.~\ref{eqn:pop1compact}.
+In the final step, tedious yet straightforward frequency integrations yields the expression below \begin{widetext} \end{widetext} This expression is valid for any general correlated photonic source and can be used in numerical simulation.